pytorch/xla/docs/bazel.md

 bazel build //:_XLAC.so
 ```

 This will build the XLA client and the PyTorch plugin and link it all together.
-This can be useful when testing changes, to be able to compile the C++ code without building the python plugi; faster iteration cycles.
+This can be useful when testing changes, to be able to compile the C++ code without building the python plugin faster iteration cycles.

 ## Remote caching